Monpazier, Dordogne tourism & sightseeing

-Monpazier is 15 kilometres to the south of Domme towards the southern edge of the Dordogne region, and is listed as a 'most beautiful village of France'.
+Monpazier is 15 kilometres to the south of Domme towards the southern edge of the Dordogne region, and is listed as one of the 'most beautiful villages of France'.
 The origins of Monpazier date from the end of the 13th century when it was founded as a bastide town in 1284 by King Edward I of England.

-Monpazier is a remarkable place that is usually considered to be the most intact bastide town remaining in France.
+France This Way comment: Monpazier is a remarkable place that is usually considered to be the most intact bastide town remaining in France, and is certainly one of the most impressive villages we have seen in France.

 Be sure to also stroll to the edges of the town (outside the Monpazier fortifications and only about 200 metres from the centre) to see the views that look south across the woodland and valley.

-The Dordogne area to the north and the Lot-et-Garonne region to the south both contain a very large number of interesting sights and villages.
-For somewhere a little off the beaten track, perhaps visit the medieval villages of Villereal or Issigeac to the west, or Monflanquin a little further to the south and also a listed 'beautiful village of France'.
+The Dordogne department to the north and the Lot-et-Garonne department to the south both have a very large number of interesting sights and villages.
+For somewhere a little off the beaten track, visit the medieval villages of Villereal or Issigeac to the west, or Monflanquin a little further to the south and also a listed 'beautiful village of France'.

 There are numerous castles, villages and scenic highlights close to Monpazier - see the guides for Dordogne and Lot-et-Garonne for more details.
 Monpazier is also at the eastern end of the Dropt Valley, which is a less visited region that also contains many small towns and villages of interest.